 Crystals in cat urine aren’t like semi-precious stones that some people believe have healing powers.
 It’s a painful condition that blocks your cat’s urinary tract and prevents them from urinating.
 Dogs are vulnerable too.

-Spotting the signs of cat crystals is not as difficult as it may seem.
+Spotting the signs of crystals in cat urine is not as difficult as it may seem.

 You don’t need to become a cat behaviorist.
 You don’t need to install a pet camera and monitoring system.
-A simple observation of your cat every day is enough to reveal an aberration.
+A simple observation of your cat daily is enough to reveal an aberration.

 Want to know how?